 It seated 244, 244, 160, 120 and had automated projection in a large booth.
 The lobby was large as was the concession stand centered in the lobby; the box office being part of the concession stand.

 As managers Ray Rogers put it, "it was a sick building."
 According to Rogers the theatre was always battling water leaks coming through the walls.
-And mold was always a problem.
+And mould was always a problem.
 After Rogers left no one really managed the cinemas.

 Up the road Epic had taken an old Walmart and converted it into a 12-plex.
 Assistants would then take turns seeing that the now converted Four Seasons, now a dollar cinema, was opened.

 Rogers said once the HVAC unit broke, for over a year until closing they never fixed it.
-He knew the mold was growing without proper ventalation.
+He knew the mould was growing without proper ventilation.
 In fact Epic was so cheap they had a sign on the door, "no AC bring a hand fan to fan yourself."

 Luckily being located on a mountain the Hendersonville summers probably were not that hot.
 Finally the Four Seasons opened just 4 days a week and was closed the rest.
 It was then closed forever.
 Ray Hutto said not long ago all the seats were pulled and taken to Mississippi!

 Ray said the theatre had made a lot of money in its best years being a high grossing theater for Fairland-Litchfield.
 Once Regal took over most of the magic was gone.